• Skip to primary navigation

 • Add all ingredients into a large mason jar and mix until thoroughly combined.
 Let sit for 5 to 10 minutes and then stir well again.

 • Seal the jar and chill for at least 5 hours (or up to 4 days).
-Top with your desired toppings and enjoy!
+Top with fresh berries or chopped mango and enjoy!

 Notes